ma-ji/css/docs/schedule.md

 ### Before class

-- Complete the Assignment and submit to OSF.
+- Prepare a draft submission of Assignment 5 (Network Analysis) for presenting in class.

 ### In class

 - Presentation and discussion of Assignment.
 - Review peer assignments and provide feedback.
-- Preview next exercise.
+- Prepare Assignment 5 (Network Analysis).

 ### After class

-- Revise assignments according to feedback.
+- Revise Assignment 5 according to feedback and submit.
 - Group presentation slides and annotated bibliography on _Scientific Communication_ due in upcoming week.
   - Read required readings.
   - Prepare group presentation.